10 Movies to Watch If you are Learning French

 The movie’s storyline is based on the novel Julie Maroh, the same name as the 2010 French graphic novel.

-The film opens up new French learners to the everyday phrase in relationships and social personality.
+The film introduces new French learners to the everyday phase of relationships and social personality.

 5. Caché (2005)

-Caché (Hidden) is a superb and enduring French psychological thriller that stars Daniel Auteuil and written and directed by Michael Haneke.
+Caché (Hidden) is a superb and enduring French psychological thriller that stars Daniel Auteuil.
+It was written and directed by Michael Haneke.

-The movie describes the life of an upper-class couple who are frequently frightened and terrorized by unnamed tapes that mysteriously made their way to their front porch.
+The movie describes the life of an upper-class couple who are frequently frightened and terrorized by unnamed tapes that mysteriously make their way to their front porch.

 It reminds them of the husband’s (George) early childhood memories.

-For those who want to learn an intricate aspect of the French language, this is the movie to watch.
+This is the movie for those who want to learn an intricate aspect of the French language.

 6. La science des rêves (2006)